 For steaks of one-inch thickness cooking at 131F, they would need to be cooked for 2 hours and 45 minutes.

 For storing your steaks, immediately after removing them from the water bath, place them into a large bowl of ice water.
-When they have cooled, all of the ways thru dry the bag and place them into the freezer or refrigerator.
+When they have cooled, all the way thru dry the bag and place them into the freezer or refrigerator.

 When you’re ready to use the frozen sous-vide steaks, defrost them in the refrigerator overnight.
 Then remove them from the bag and dry them off.
 If more seasoning is desired, add it now.
 Then sear using your preferred method.